Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Abstract

 \section{Abstract}

-We obtain asymptotic mean value formulas for solutions of second-order elliptic equations.
+We obtain asymptotic mean-value formulas for solutions of second-order elliptic equations.
 Our approach is very flexible and allows us to consider several families of operators obtained as an infimum, a supremum, or a combination of both infimum and supremum, of linear operators.
-We study both when the set of coefficients is bounded and unbounded (each case requires different techniques).
-The families of equations that we consider include well-known operators such as Pucci, Issacs, and $k-$Hessian operators.
+The families of equations that we consider include well-known operators such as Pucci, Issacs, and $k$-Hessian operators.